r-lib/pkgdown/README.md

 The package includes an RStudio add-in that you can bind to a keyboard shortcut.
-I recommend `Cmd` + `Shift` + `W`: it uses `Cmd` + `Shift`, like all other package development worksheets, it replaces a rarely used command (close all tabs), and the `W` is a mnemonic for website.
+I recommend `Cmd` + `Shift` + `W`: it uses `Cmd` + `Shift`, like all other package development shortcuts, it replaces a rarely used command (close all tabs), and the `W` is a mnemonic for website.

 ## In the wild

-As at last count, pkgdown is used [by over 2500 packages](https://github.com/search?o=desc&q=pkgdown.css+in%3Apath+path%3Adocs&s=indexed&type=Code).
+At last count, pkgdown is used [by over 2500 packages](https://github.com/search?o=desc&q=pkgdown.css+in%3Apath+path%3Adocs&s=indexed&type=Code).

-Here are a few examples created by people contributors to pkgdown:
+Here are a few examples created by contributors to pkgdown:

   - [bayesplot](http://mc-stan.org/bayesplot/index.html)
     \[[source](https://github.com/stan-dev/bayesplot/tree/gh-pages)\]: